 In the screenshot here we’ve configured channel 3 to send SMS via Twilio alerts.

 Fill out the fields appropriately for your organization’s remote sensor monitoring application.
-Give your SMS text message alert a name, e.g., air quality particulate matter (PM2.5) alert or high temperature or low humidity.
+Give your SMS text message alert a name, e.g., water levels, flood warning systems, or high temperature or low humidity.

 You can set an alert throttle for how often you’d like to send SMS text message alerts.
 For example, when the temperature is too high but you only want to send a text message every 60 seconds to be less spammy then you can set the alert rate throttle to 60 seconds.

 Check the box for Send All Clear Message if you want an all clear SMS text message alert to be sent out after your sensor conditions have gone back into a safe threshold that you and your teams are ok with.

 Under destination put in the phone number or numbers of the folks you need to automatically notify via text message when this alert threshold happens.

 Pick your sensor you’re using for your alert under Input channel, e.g., temperature, humidity, water levels, air quality.

 Select your threshold comparator like greater than to set when your alerts will be sent out.

 Last add notes that will be sent in the text message so that the receiver knows exactly what’s going on with your organization’s remote assets.